Please check in with individual galleries and museums before you visit to ensure you have the most updated information and hours.

 Through September.
 Solo Exhibit by Ginny Laukka and Solo Exhibit by Ellen Raines

 Through November.
 Solo Exhibit Kelly Yeoman and Solo Exhibit Zach Mory.

 Sept.
 7-Oct.
 29. Wind reminds us that there is much more to this world than what we can see.
 We can feel the wind touch our skin, but how can we show this movement of air in a visual format?
 From observing how the wind moves the clouds or trees to the patterns of ripples wind forms in sand and water, it teaches us to not underestimate what we can’t see and to grow and change as the world does.

 Youth Summer Art Workshops Student Exhibition

-Designed for ages 6 to 16, The Art Garage’s Youth Summer Art Workshops program encourages young students to discover their inspiration and express themselves in new ways!
-This exhibition will feature the work of multiple students showcasing what they learned at the Art Garage over the summer!
+Sept.
+7-Oct.
+1. Designed for ages 6 to 16, The Art Garage Youth Summer Art Workshops program encourages young students to discover their inspiration and express themselves in new ways.
+Workshops stimulate inquisitiveness, inspire the pursuit of creativity, and encourage self-expression.

 Ongoing.
 Physics, engineering and air pressure come together in what would likely be Newton’s favorite exhibit.
 Use levers, pulleys, and ramps to change air flow and the path of bright balls shooting through clear tubes in this simple machines exhibit sponsored by AZCO Inc.